nate3601/AnimalShelterApp/README.md

 - as a user, I want to be able to unregister an animal once they are adopted
 - as a user, I want to be able to log medical conditions, and necessary medications
 - as a user, I want to be able to select an animal and view it in detail
-- as a user, I want to be able to view a daily schedule for a given animal including its feeding times, outdoor/exercise time, and medications